 What is kpi and metrics?

 KPIs support your strategy and help your teams focus on what's important.
-An example of a key performance indicator is to “segment new customers by month”. metrics measure the success of everyday business activities that support your KPIs.
-While they affect your results, they are not the most important measures.
+An example of a key performance indicator is to “segment new customers by month”.

 What are KPIs?
 KPIs or key performance indicators are the metrics used to measure fundamental business initiatives, objectives or goals.
 The keyword in the phrase is “key”, which means that they have a special or significant meaning.
 KPIs act as measurable benchmarks with respect to defined objectives.
 A KPI or key performance indicator is a quantifiable value used to track progress in relation to established objectives (individual, team or company).